Most respondents rank the facilities as above average.

 How did you prepare for the interview?

-Many applicants prepared for the interview by conducting mock interviews, using Student Doctor Network (SDN) for feedback and practicing common interview questions.
-Some applicants also utilized previous interview experiences, reviewed the school's website for information, and practiced in front of a mirror to feel more confident and prepared.
+Most applicants prepared for the interview by conducting mock interviews, using resources like Student Doctor Network (SDN) for feedback and practicing common interview questions.
+Some applicants also relied on prior interview experiences and researched the school and interviewers beforehand to feel more confident and prepared.

 Went over the talking points for the basic questions: why pharmacy, why belmont, why you, and what were the important items I wanted them to remember about me.